egstern/booster_madx_lattice_files/booster_readme.txt

 !
 Layout of Long 3 dogleg has been altered to match drawings by J. Lackey, but U3L bpm position is not exactly known (needs to be checked with survey data)
 !
 Operational values of corrector package elements, dogleg current, and harmonic sx current are read in via tables; user can select a slot for the time
 !		in the acceleration cycle to use (corresponding to a row in the QL.dat table) for reading magnet currents.
 The normal and skew pseudo quad errors from
 !
 LOCO can also be included; the variable "errorSwitch" turns this off and on.
+!
+!
+Jeff Eldred test
+!